edurant/edurant.github.io/advising/msml.md

 Model tracks are published for BME, CE, CS, EE, and SE.

+## Grade Replacement

+MSOE's machine learning programs automatically grant requests to retake and grade replace classes.
+This means that students in machine learning programs may re-enroll in a class without explicit permission.
+It also means that, if a grade below a B was earned the first time, the second grade will replace the original grade in GPA calculations.

 # Notes on Specific Courses

 ## Quarter System Applied ML Graduate Certificate (2021–'22 and 2022–'23)